kiariendegwa/deep-reinforcement-learning-1/p2_continuous-control/Report.md

 # Reacher Report
-This report is based on a DDPG algorithm for a continuous control task, whereby the goal is to teach a robot arm(with 2 d.o.f.) how to follow a randomly moving target.
+This report is based on a DDPG algorithm for a continuous control task - Reacher task; whereby the goal is to teach a robot arm(with 2 d.o.f.) how to follow a randomly moving target.
 The final algorithm is based on the paper: [Continuous control with Deep RL](https://arxiv.org/pdf/1509.02971.pdf).
-The final algorithm that resulted in the following training graph was heavily based of the exercises within Udacity's Continuous Control section.
+The implemented algorithm is heavily based of the exercises within Udacity's Continuous Control section.

 ## Learning Algorithm particulars
 The main scripts employed are: